Welcome to my Step by Step Tutorial on On How to Install GSLL aka

 c: then type

 Verify that C:\Users\[Your Username]\AppData\Roaming\.sbclrc is there just to make sure.
-If not, repeat the steps again following my exact instructions.
+If not, repeat the steps again.

 So now you should have a C:\Users\[Your Username]\AppData\Roaming\.sbclrc file.